Ieremie/general-protein-embeddings/README.md

 We provide all datasets for download as a single folder (apart from Uniref90): [all-data](https://zenodo.org/records/10451563).

-All of these datasets can be downloaded using the release feature on Github, apart from Uniref90 which is very large.
-This can be downloaded and then modified using our dataset script.

 ## Pretraining PLM
 To pretrain the protein language model you can run [`train_prose_multitask.py`](./proemb/train_prose_multitask.py).
 The implementation uses multiple GPUs and can be run on a single machine or on a cluster.
 The scripts for running the